BOM-98/investIQ-project-3/README.md

     ![Ratio Explainer](assets/images/information-finder.png "Ratio Explainer")
     </details>

-- Portfolio Optimizer: The program takes the number of stocks the user has selected and calculates the optimial weights to be assigned towards each stock in the portfolio to produce the greatest returns at a given level of risk using Hierarchical Risk Parity Optimization(HRP).
+- Portfolio Optimizer: The program takes the number of stocks the user has selected and calculates the optimal weights to be assigned towards each stock in the portfolio to produce the greatest returns at a given level of risk using Hierarchical Risk Parity Optimization(HRP).

     <details>
     <summary>Portfolio Optimizer</summary>